20 White Cat Breeds - Full List

 Many cat breeds have both a black and white coat.
 The most representative black and white cat breeds include:

-The Devon Rex is native of Devon, England,1960.
-It is a cat breed with very short and curly fur, which reveals its stylized body and thin legs.
-The Devon Rex is also recognizable by its almond-shaped eyes which offer it an interested and attentive expression.
+The Devon Rex is native of Devon, England and was first developed in 1960.
+It is a cat breed with very short and curly fur, revealing a stylized body and thin legs.
+The Devon Rex is also recognizable by their almond-shaped eyes which offer it an interested and attentive expression.

 The Devon Rex is a white cat breed with black spots, although its coat can also appear in different shades, such as black, gray, red and silver, with or without spots.
 Did you know that the Devon Rex is also among the smallest cat breeds in the world?